Ginkgo improves quality of life

 1. Cerebral circulation.
 Ginkgo boosts several brain functions by improving blood circulation in the brain.

 A study in the Department of Radiology, at Johns Hopkins University School of Medicine used MRI’s to measure blood flow in 9 healthy men.
-MRI’s were done before and after the men took Gingko Biloba Extract 60 mg twice a day for 4 weeks.Ginkgo increases cerebral blood flow
+MRI’s were done before and after the men took Ginkgo Biloba Extract 60 mg twice a day for 4 weeks.Ginkgo increases cerebral blood flow

 The study concluded that overall, all regions of the subject’s brains showed a significant change in cerebral blood flow after using Ginkgo.[xi]